bajrangCoder/acode-plugin-chatgpt/readme.md

 To use Chat GPT, simply search for `"Chat GPT"` in the **command palette (•••)** to open the chat interface.
 From there, you can communicate with the AI and receive helpful suggestions and solutions.

 To update your token, simply type `"Chat GPT update token"`.

+## How to Generate Image?

+For generating image follow below steps:
+- Install Chatgpt plugin first
+- Open sidebar and select chatgpt icon
+- enter your prompt for image
+- select size
+- Click the button to generate and wait for a couple of minutes
+- then you will see success message and image will be displayed
+- and image will be saved in your Internal Storage > Download

 ## How to get Api token?